srMarquinho/ultimate-dividend-portfolio/README.md

 - Check for tooltips by hovering over the first row cells.
 - I encourage you to chase tooltips ;D

+### _Overrides_ - (Missing data in the "Portfolio")

+- This is optional.
+- At times "the provider" may not have the information for the ticker you entered.
+Showing N/A.
+- Again, **DO NOT edit any grey cell** in the "Portfolio", if you do it may brake the auto-populate.
+- Instead use the tab _"Overrides"_ to enter the missing information you need.

 ### Sorting